Texthead1/Runes/Docs/SkylanderFormat.md

 | 19    | 174300     |
 | 20    | 197500     |

-Note that vehicle experience in SuperChargers Racing uses the exact same experience amounts for levels, but instead of having different bytes for the 2012/13 experience etc... it is all self contained within the initial "2011" `uint24_t` - so unlike regular figures, the maximum value is the level 20 experience amount, 197500, not the "2011" level 10 experience amount, 33000.
+Note that vehicle experience in SuperChargers Racing uses the exact same experience amounts for levels, but instead of having different bytes for the 2012/13 experience etc... it is all self contained within the initial "2011" `uint24_t`.

 ### Area sequence

 * The core skylanders at least store the tfbSpyroTagData struct twice, once from block 0x08/0x24 and again from block 0x11/0x2D, these are called data regions or data areas.
-* The recently written to area is the one with the area sequence value that is one higher than the other, remember to take overflows into accounts (e.g., an area sequence of 0 is considered higher than one of 255).
+* The recently written to area is the one with the area sequence value that is one higher than the other, remember to take overflows into account (e.g., an area sequence of 0 is considered higher than one of 255).
-* When writing to a figure, the game will switch to the lower area sequence value and increment it by 2 (so that it becomes higher than the other one).
+* When writing to a figure, the game will switch to the lower area sequence value and set it to be the higher value incremented by 1.
+* Certain games, like Trap Team, will throw an error if the two sequences become out of sync with another, whereas other games, like SSCR, do not mind.
 * Note that there are two area sequences, one for blocks 0x08/0x24->0x10/0x2C and another for blocks 0x11/0x2D->0x15/0x31 (inclusive).

 ### Hat value